 Travel Price Index

-The Travel Price Index (TPI) measures the cost of travel away from home in the United States.
-It is based on the U.S. Department of Labor price data collected for the monthly Consumer Price Index (CPI).
-The TPI is released monthly and is comparable to the CPI.
+The Travel Price Index (TPI) tracks the cost of travel in the United States using U.S. Department of Labor data from the monthly Consumer Price Index (CPI).
+Released monthly, the Travel Price Index (TPI) is comparable to the CPI while focusing on travel-related expenses.

 Member Price: